 A robust ecosystem and community exist for Airflow as well.
 Here are a few of the ways that Airflow can be supported:

-Determining whether DBT or Airflow is the best tool depends on your specific requirements.
+Determining whether DBT or Airflow is the best tool depends on your requirements.
 Both DBT and Airflow serve different purposes and excel in other areas.
-If your primary focus is on data transformation and modeling within a data warehouse and you value features like SQL-based transformations, testing, and documentation, DBT may be the better choice.
-However, Airflow might be a better choice if you require comprehensive process orchestration features, system integration, and scalability.
+Suppose your primary focus is on data transformation and modeling within a data warehouse, and you value features like SQL-based transformations, testing, and documentation.
+In that case, DBT may be the better choice.
+However, Airflow might be better if you require comprehensive process orchestration features, system integration, and scalability.

 Combining the two tools may even make sense in some situations.
 It is possible to utilize Airflow to organize and control the complete data pipeline or workflow while utilizing DBT for data transformation and modeling within the data warehouse.

-Though Airflow and DBT belong to the data engineering technology segment, they differ in their capabilities and responsibilities.
+Airflow and DBT belong to the data engineering technology segment, but their capabilities and responsibilities differ.
 Airflow is specialized in managing workflows or data pipelines that perform operations like data extraction, transformation, and loading.
-Whereas DBT is responsible for only transformation operations.
+Whereas DBT is responsible only for transformation operations.
 Following are some of the notable differences between these two tools

 Parameter | Data Build Tool (DBT) | Apache Airflow |